AR-js-org/AR.js-Docs/docs/location-based.md

 ## three.js

+For pure three.js (no A-Frame) it is recommended to use [LocAR](https://github.com/AR-js-org/locar.js).
+The notes below, however, refer to the three.js version in the main AR.js repository.

 The three.js API keeps track of your current GPS location (or allows you to set a fake location) and allows you to add three.js objects at a given latitude and longitude.
 It includes these classes: